c2v4/Java-Collections-Overview/slides.md

 ???
-* Each of those operations have 2 forms: returning null when negative case or throwing NoSuchElementException
+* Each of those operations has 2 forms: returning null when a negative case or throwing NoSuchElementException
 * Highlighted method throw exception
 * Add can only return true or throw IllegalStateException if cannot be added due to Queue restriction